- New Students

 Please note that the following list is not all-inclusive and that all residents must follow all University policies and communications:

 - Tampering with or altering electrical equipment, door alarms, wiring, fire safety equipment, card access systems, or other safety devices is a serious violation of the Residence Life regulations that will be referred immediately for disciplinary action and may be the basis for criminal charges.

-- Decorations visible from outside of the room may not be lewd or offensive.
+- Decorations visible from outside of the room (i.e. through windows or on doors) may not be lewd, offensive, or reference alcohol or other drug use.
 Decorations, signs, etc. may not be suspended from outside the building or in ways that disrupt other students.

 - Residents may not give their keys or ID cards to other individuals.